hsnlab/escape/escape/doc/source/index.rst

     # SAP2 xterm
     $ ping sap1

-This command start the full stack ESCAPEv2 with the default topology (`examples/escape-mn-topo.nffg`) and initiate a service request consists of a *HeaderCompressor* and a *HeaderDecompressor* VNF for one direction and a simple *Forwarder* VNF for the backward direction.
-The two initiated SAP can reach each other.
+This command starts the full stack ESCAPEv2 with the default topology (`examples/escape-mn-topo.nffg`) and initiate a service request consists of a *HeaderCompressor* and a *HeaderDecompressor* VNF for one direction and a simple *Forwarder* VNF for the backward direction between SAP1 and SAP2.
+The two initiated SAP should reach each other after the service request has processed.

 .. important::

-    If you want to initiate more then 15 node (including switches and also Execution Environments) in the Mininet-based Infrastructure layer you should recompile the OpenSSH server from source to increase the number of possible listening ports up to 256.
+    If you want to initiate more then 7 node (including switches and also Execution Environments) in the Mininet-based Infrastructure layer you have to recompile and reinstall the OpenSSH server from source to increase the number of possible listening ports.
 In this case you can use the following commands:

      .. code-block:: bash